 On February 13, 2008, the Company entered into a five-year unsecured revolving credit facility (2008 Credit Agreement) in the aggregate principal amount of up to \$75,000,000, which includes an uncommitted unsecured incremental borrowing facility of up to an additional \$75,000,000.
 The Company can borrow up to \$75,000,000 under the 2008 Credit Agreement with a sublimit of \$60,000,000 within the 2008 Credit Agreement available for the issuances of letters of credit and bank guarantees.
 The principal on any borrowings made under the 2008 Credit Agreement is due on February 13, 2013.
-Interest on any loans outstanding under the 2008 Credit Agreement available margin (up to .20%) or (b) a Eurocurrency rate plus an applicable margin (up to 1.20%).
+Interest on any loans outstanding under the 2008 Credit Agreement accrues and is payable quarterly in arrears at one of the following rates selected by the Company (a) the prime rate plus an applicable margin (up to .20%) or (b) a Eurocurrency rate plus an applicable margin (up to 1.20%).
 The applicable margin is determined based upon the Company's total debt to EBITDA ratio.